garyyu/docs/No-this,-no-that.md

-no scripts (scriptless scripts though) no governance no reason to hodl (we hope) no instamine no points linked together floating in space
+no scripts (scriptless scripts though) no governance no reason to hodl (we hope) no deflation (for the forseeable future) no limit on total supply (grows with 1 grin/second forever) no project-sanctioned scamming or attempts at price fixing no investment "advice" no stable price (even "pegged" coins aren't that stable.
+Or the USDJPY price chart) no instamine no points linked together floating in space no developer reward -- well [for sure, donations __are welcome__](http://grin-tech.org/funding.html) (almost) no developers? but we're getting there no periods
 `````